ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

   go build
   ```

-4. Start our slowserver in a dettached screen session so that it stays in the background:
+Step 4.
+Start our slowserver in a detached screen session, so that it stays in the background:

   ```
   screen -d -m -t go_slowserver /root/slowserver/slowserver
   ```

-5. Confirm that it’s running using `netstat -ntlp | grep slowserver` - you should see the port it's listening on as well as the process ID.
+Step 5.
+Confirm that it’s running using `netstat -ntlp | grep slowserver` - you should see the port it's listening on as well as the process ID.
 This is the output I got:

   ```
   netstat -ntlp | grep slowserver